twitter-archive/kestrel/docs/guide.md

 empty, and it has been longer than `maxQueueAge` since it was created then the queue will be deleted.

-A `maxQueueAge` of zero, which is usually the default, means a queue never expires.

 Fanout Queues
 -------------